dogsheep/twitter-to-sqlite/README.md

 The `auth.json` path argument is optional - if you omit it the script will look for `auth.json` in your current directory.

+This command is **extremely slow**, because Twitter impose a rate limit of no more than one request per minute to this endpoint!
+If you are running it against an account with thousands of followers you should expect this to take several hours.

 To retrieve followers for another account, use:

     $ twitter-to-sqlite followers twitter.db --screen_name=cleopaws